KonaTeam/kona-api/sections/spaces.md

 {
   "spaces": [{
     "name": "New Space Name",
-    "details": "And some new deets",
+    "details": "And some new details",
     "welcome_message": "And some guidance on how to use this space" }]
 }